cschuyle/cheatsheets/mac-setup.md

 - Settings / Don't update App Store apps automatically

-- Settings / Date Time - 24 hour, show date
+- Settings / Language & Region - 24 hour, show date

 - Apple Music
     - Do not copy files when importing
     - Import using Custom / MP3 / VBR / 320Kbps

-### Chrome
+### Brave

 ### Flycut
 Also System Settings / Login Items, add Flycut to the apps that startup at login time